 If all goes well a senior editor in the publishing company may refer the manuscript to a junior editor or editorial assistant.
 The assistant will make an early recommendation about how well the book will suit publishing.

 The process of using an agent and having a publishing company take you on, brings with it its own process of quality control.

 As a self-publisher, you can get into print without any quality control whatsoever.
 And thats a problem.
 If you re expecting your title to go viral you better have a damn good book!

 There are two simple things you can do to improve quality:

 - Green Hill can refer you to an expert editor to help your work become a better book.
 Editors can’t work miracles but they are often worth every cent invested.

-- Green Hill’s standard publishing package comes with high end book cover design.
+- Green Hills standard publishing package comes with high-end book cover design.
 So many self-published authors unnecessarily design their own book cover and many of these designs simply kill any potential the book had of succeeding.
-You often need to put you cover design ideas to the side and get a skilled graphic designer with fresh eyes to design for you.
+You often need to put your cover design ideas to the side and get a skilled graphic designer with fresh eyes to design for you.